How Certified Digital Marketers Generate Higher Customer Growth

 According to Chiefmartec.com, professional marketers’ technology landscape includes an incredible list of tools and resources – they range widely from advertising and promotion to content and experience, social relationships, commerce and sales, data, and management.

 Look at this chart to see just how many tools digital marketers need to use.

 Digital marketing is constantly changing.
-While you have access to numerous training courses today, you need to not only understand digital marketing but also how to implement it within an advanced technology platform such as HubSpot.
+While you may have access to numerous training courses today, you need to not only understand digital marketing but also how to implement it within an advanced technology platform such as HubSpot.

-For example, you can’t be effective at SEO if you aren’t experienced in content marketing.
-You need a way to learn everything you need about digital marketing in a cohesive manner, where every component is taught together.
+You need a way to learn about digital marketing and its technology in a cohesive manner, where every component is taught together.

 Here’s the key -